1

 In December 2023, Colorado took action designed to meet the 2025 NOx reduction target.
 The Colorado Air Quality Control Commission achieved this by implementing regulations to reduce emissions from stationary engines and drilling and fracking operations.

-In March 2024, the CDPHE Air Pollution Control Division established the new NOx Reduction Steering Committee and began the planning process to meet the 2030 reduction target.
+In March 2024, the CDPHE Air Pollution Control Division established the NOx Reduction Steering Committee and began the planning process to meet the 2030 reduction target.

 NOx Reduction Steering Committee